 Consider Plant Food "Flavors"

-- Tomatoes, squash, peppers, cucumbers, and other vegetables (and herbs!) will thrive when they’re fed every 7 to 14 days with Miracle-Gro® Shake ’n Feed Tomato, Fruit & Vegetable Plant Food.
+- Tomatoes, squash, peppers, cucumbers, and other vegetables (and herbs!) will thrive when they’re fed every 7 to 14 days with Miracle-Gro® Water Soluble Plant Food for Vegetables & Herbs.
+For continuous-release feedings that last up to 3 months, choose Miracle-Gro® Shake ’n Feed Tomato, Fruit & Vegetable Plant Food.

-- Promote colourful, abundant flowers in your annuals and perennials by feeding them Miracle-Gro® Water Soluble Bloom Booster® Plant Food every 7 to 14 days, or Miracle-Gro® Shake ’n Feed® Ultra Bloom Plant Food every 3 months during the growing season.
+- Promote colorful, abundant flowers in your annuals and perennials by feeding them Miracle-Gro® Water Soluble Bloom Booster® Flower Food every 7 to 14 days, or Miracle-Gro® Shake ’n Feed® Rose & Bloom Plant Food every 3 months during the growing season.
 Both help flowering plants develop strong roots and more vibrant blooms (vs. unfed).

 Watch for Signs of Hungry Plants

 When the soil is short on nutrients, you’ll see it in your plants.
 Keep an eye out for warning signs like pale or yellowing foliage, fewer flowers or slower growth than usual, or droopy, limp, weak stems.
 If you’ve been watering regularly (but not too much!) and haven’t had problems with insects or disease, chances are your plants probably need feeding.